 To tackle the growing breast cancer burden, it is critical that improvements are made in

 The breast cancer series aims to highlight these key issues and foster focused discussions amongst UICC members and renowned experts on key actions needed to reduce the global breast cancer burden.

-The programme is supported by Pfizer as a founding partner, as well as Daiichi Sankyo, the US National Cancer Institute Center for Global Health, the Breast Health Global Initiative and is connected to the Breast Cancer Initiative 2.5.
+The Programme is supported by Pfizer (Founding Partner), Daiichi Sankyo, Revolution Watch, the US National Cancer Institute Center for Global Health, Roche, in collaboration with the Breast Health Global Initiative, and WHO's Global Breast Cancer Initiative.